tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 * *Export* tool creates and saves the OpenFOAM case files under *Export path* using the overall settings in this panel and Object Settings for each mesh object included in the export.
+* If *ASCII STL* icon on right of *Export* tool is enabled, the STL files are written in ASCII text format instead of binary STL format.

 Object Settings Panel
 ^^^^^^^^^^^^^^^^^^^^^